DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

 4. Add a `WebAPIService` class to the project (the `Services/WebAPIService.cs` file).
 In this class, implement the `IDataStore` interface and the `Authenticate` method.
-In the code, send HTTP requests to your Web API service to authenticate and obtain data as shown below:
+In code, send HTTP requests to your Web API service to authenticate and obtain data as follows:

    _Services/WebAPIService.cs_:
    ```cs